-JISC Legal, a JISC Advance service, works to ensure that legal issues do not become a barrier to the adoption and use of new information and communications technologies in further education, higher education and specialist colleges.
-It is funded by JISC and is hosted by the University of Strathclyde, a charitable body, registered in Scotland, with registration number SC015263.
+Jisc Legal, a Jisc service, worked to ensure that legal issues did not become a barrier to the adoption and use of new information and communications technologies in further education, higher education and specialist colleges.
+It was funded by Jisc and was hosted by the University of Strathclyde, a charitable body, registered in Scotland, with registration number SC015263.

 'Information Services' includes those involved in Central Services, IT Services, Library Services, Media Services and those using information technology for educational purposes in general.
 Examples include system administrators, web managers, media services content and design staff, educational technologists, librarians responsible for legal issues such as copyright, Records Managers and Legal Compliance officers.

 However Jisc Legal is here to help all staff whatever their job title, academic discipline or grade.

 Jisc Legal encourages staff to be proactive with regard to the often-complex legal issues from an early/planning stage of any new or existing initiative or project.